-When I left the law firm 17 years ago, I could not have imagined the twists and turns I’d take when I helped start the National Christian Foundation office in Kansas City.
+When I left the law firm 17 years ago, I could not have imagined the twists and turns I’d take when I helped start The Signatry.
 For sure, I knew that I’d be engaged in helping people live generous lives.
 But I could not have foreseen how much that would involve the family dynamics.

 I’ve had the unique opportunity to dig deep with families and help them delve into the idea of family.
 Here are seven observations:

 - The greatest family legacies are built upon a foundation of values—a set of beliefs—that transcend the family.
 They live for a cause greater than themselves.